bpmn-io/bpmn-js-integration/README.md

 ## Execute Tests

+Run all tests and generate the results to `tmp/integration` by executing:

 ```
 npm run all
 ```

-This will generate the test results to `tmp/integration`.

 ## Generate MIWG Suite Results